 • Presenter and travel awards

-• Reception, mentoring, and other networking opportunities with regulatory, research, and industry toxicologists
+• Reception, mentoring, and other fun networking opportunities with regulatory, research, and industry toxicologists

 Session Proposals

-New this year, we are inviting session proposals.
-Your submission should provide a description of the overall session topic, at least one session chair, and a title and presenter for each presentation.
-Full abstracts will be collected from accepted proposals by the June 30 regular abstract submission deadline.
+• Your submission should provide a description of the overall session topic, at least one session chair, and a presenter and short 1-2 sentence description for each presentation.

-We are again inviting Continuing Education (CE) proposals.
-While we are still working out the program, 1-2 CE courses will likely be offered Tuesday and Wednesday mornings before the main meeting program.
-Breakfast will be provided to attendees and speakers.
+While we are still working out the program, we are hoping to provide attendees 1-2 CE courses each morning on Wednesday and Thursday (October.
+22 and 23) before the main meeting program.
+Light breakfast will be provided to attendees and speakers.

 • All proposals should fit the mission of the ASCCT.
 That is, further the use of in vitro or computational toxicology methodologies, alone or in concert.
 Discussion of scientific and regulatory policy elements and cross-sector collaboration is encouraged.